 Investing is also about taking steps to protect your financial future.
 Investors should develop a plan that addresses specific short- and long-term goals and that can be maintained and adjusted, as appropriate.

 On the road to financial independence, you don’t have to go it alone and risk making the wrong projections.
-If you don’t have expertise in financial products and planning, a Financial Services Representative can help you make educated decisions and develop a plan.
+If you don’t have experience in financial products and planning, a Financial Professional can help you make educated decisions and develop a plan.